PSU-OIT-ARC/django-arcutils/README.md

   cases, this will be the only value in `AUTHENTICATION_BACKENDS`)
 - Include CAS URLs in the project's root URLconf: `url(r'^account/', include(arcutils.cas.urls))`

-By default, the first time a user logs in, a `User` record (with no password) will be created in the project's database.
+By default, the first time a user logs in, a `User` record (with an unusable password) will be created in the project's database.

 ### Database - arcutils.db